xvik/dropwizard-guicey/dropwizard-guicey/src/doc/docs/guide/yaml-values.md

 * `valuesByType(Class)` - all not null values with assignable type
 * `valueByType(Class)` - first not null value with assignable type
 * `valueByUniqueDeclaredType(Class)` - value of unique sub configuration or null if value is null or config is not unique

+Methods to work with qualified configurations:

+* `findAllByAnnotation(ann | Class)` - find all annotated properties by annotation instance or annotation class
+* `findByAnnotation(ann | Class)` - find exactly one annotated property or throw error if more then one found
+* `annotatatedValues(ann | Class)` - all non-null values from annotated properties
+* `annotatatedValue(ann | Class)` - an annotated property value (throw error if more properties annotated)

+!!! tip
+    Searching by annotation instance if required for annotations with "state".
+For example, `@Named("something")` and `@Named("other")` are different qualifying annotations, and searching only by type would be incorrect in this case.

+    It is not possible to directly create annotation instance, but any annotation is and interface and could be implemented.
+It is important that real annotation (from class) and provided object would be equal.
+As an example see how guice `Names.named()` consrtructs "@Named" insatnces.

 Paths are sorted by configuration class (to put custom properties upper) and by path name (for predictable paths order).